 As long as the current density for the cells remained at a low level, the requirements for the gas diffusion layers were fairly manageable.
 Now, however, with the higher performance demands, they are rising by leaps and bounds.
 The special properties of carbon fibers are up to the task.
 As Gasteiger explains, any boat is fine when the weather is good.
 But as soon as storm clouds approach, you’d rather be sailing in a better ship.
 “In the cells, the demands on the material for high energy and power densities are like a thunderstorm,” he says.
 “That’s why there’s an exciting future ahead for the gas diffusion layer made of carbon.”

-In the Bavarian town of Meitingen, Dr. Tilo Hauke heads the Central Innovation research department of SGL Carbon and is also responsible for the business with gas diffusion layers.
+In the Bavarian town of Meitingen, Dr. Tilo Hauke heads the Fuel Cell Components product line in the Graphite Solutions Business Unit and is responsible for the business with gas diffusion layers.
 He’s been studying the development of fuel cells for years.
 Hauke, like Gasteiger, believes that the mobility of the future will be characterized by both battery power and fuel cells.

 Hauke lists the advantages of carbon fibers for gas diffusion layers.
 “They’re permeable to gases, repel water, are easily compressible and conduct both heat and electricity.”
 All of these are important properties for gas diffusion layers.
 In the fuel cells, hydrogen gas, oxygen gas and electrons flow through these layers.
 In addition, they channel off the resulting water and also protect the catalyst membrane layer from the corners and edges of the bipolar plates at the sides of the individual cells.